Image Credit: Lazy Artist Gallery / Pexels

-Intermittent Fasting (IM) attempts to simplify your eating schedule, while utilizing short fasting periods to influence your metabolism and boost natural growth hormone.
-A typical IM routine partitions your day with 14-16 hours of fasting, where you are not allowed to consume any calories.
+Intermittent Fasting (IMF) attempts to simplify your eating schedule, while utilizing short fasting periods to influence your metabolism and boost natural growth hormone.
+A typical IMF routine partitions your day with 14-16 hours of fasting, where you are not allowed to consume any calories.
 That’s the goal anyway, but many find trace amounts of calories to be insignificant.

 So if you get 25 calories in you during your fast period, it’s not going to wreck everything.

 After the 14-16 hours of fasting, you would then proceed to eat your allotted calories in the remaining eight hours of the day.
 There isn’t a strict rule regarding how you should consume those calories.

 Some people like to eat three meals, dividing all calories equally.
 Others like to reward themselves with one massive meal after breaking the fast, then finishing off the day with one or two smaller meals.

 The choice is yours with intermittent fasting.
 As long as you follow the no eating rule during your fasting period, you’ll be rewarded with a leaner body.

 Pros and Cons

 Positive: Diet Structure

 There are physical effects on your hormones and metabolism that make intermittent fasting successful, but it’s the built in diet structure that most will benefit from.
 When you have a well defined eating schedule, it can be enough to prevent a breakdown in discipline.